 These five steps will help ensure accuracy when testing your blood sugar levels.

+- Keep readings clean.
 Wash your hand before sticking your finger to prevent oil, dirt or food particles from affecting the accuracy of the reading.

+- Take care of test strips.
 Don’t use expired or damaged strips and don’t expose them to extreme heat or cold.

+- Keep control solution fresh.
 Keep the control solution at room temperature and use it from time to time to test the integrity of your strips.

+- Get a newer meter.
 The new breed of meter requires only a very small amount of blood, while older meters can give erroneous readings if they don’t have enough blood.

+- Log your readings.
 Meters can store about two weeks of readings, but physically writing down your readings over a longer period will help you and your doctor recognize patterns in high or low readings and the symptoms that accompany them.

 From our sister publication, Diabetes Focus, Winter 2011